joaoipiraja/Problema-Do-Banco/README.md

 #### Sleeping Barber com m customers and n barbers

-A barbershop consists of a waiting room with n chairs and the barbers room containing m barbers chairs.
-If there are no customers to be served, the barber goes to sleep.
-If a customer enters the barbershop and all chairs are occupied, then the customer leaves the shop.
-If the barber is busy but chairs are available, then the customer sits in one of the free chairs.
-If the barber is asleep, the customer wakes up the barber.
+Imagine a hypothetical barbershop with m barber chair and a waiting room with n chairs (n may be 0) for waiting customers.
+The following rules apply:

+- If there are no customers, the barber falls asleep in the chair
+- A customer must wake the barber if he is asleep
+- If a customer arrives while all barbers is working, the costumers waits til one is avaible
+- When the barber finishes a haircut, he inspects the waiting room to see if there are any waiting customers and falls asleep if there are none

 ### Pseudocódigo